Crypto Overview in France

 Licensing Requirements

-Traditional financial institutions already authorized as credit institutions, investment firms, or electronic money institutions may provide certain crypto-asset services through a simplified notification process rather than obtaining separate CASP authorization, subject to meeting specific requirements.
+Authorisation is granted per service class; firms may apply for multiple classes in a single application.
+Traditional financial institutions already authorised as credit institutions, investment firms, or electronic money institutions may provide certain crypto-asset services through a simplified notification procedure rather than a full CASP authorisation, subject to specific conditions.

 Market Characteristics